|

 Veterans Day - no entry fees to our national parks!

-November TBA, 2025
+November 15, 2025

 TRIBUTE TO THE "MERRIE MONARCH," KING DAVID KALAKAUA - OUTRIGGER KEAUHOU RESORT

 Enjoy hula presentations from across the Hawaiian islands, Japan and Europe, along with local arts and crafts, and food for purchase.
 Kumu Hula and students from across the Hawaiian Islands, Japan, and Europe will present their art of style and tradition of hula with either hula kahiko (ancient) or hula 'auana (modern) styles of dance.
 Each school will showcase traditional hula steps, expressions, creativity and adornments, with costumes and stories that support the hula traditions.
 All the hula presentations are free.
+8:30am-3pm.
+Local arts and crafts vendors, and food will be available for purchase.

-November TBA, 2025
+November 15, 2025

 BIG ISLAND BLUES FESTIVAL - KAILUA-KONA

-November TBA, 2025
+November 28-30, 2025

-VOLCANO ARTISTS STUDIO TOUR
+39th ANNUAL VOLCANO ARTISTS HUI'S STUDIO TOUR AND SALE

 November 29, 2025